icssc/websoc-api/README.md

 ## Documentation
 ### Retrieving class listings
 #### async callWebSocAPI(options)
-To retrieve class listings, you just call the function you required, `callWebSocAPI` and pass in an object-literal that configures what you're looking for, such as department, term, division etc.
+To retrieve class listings, you just call the function you imported, `callWebSocAPI` and pass in an object-literal that configures what you're looking for, such as department, term, division etc.
 ##### options
 Descriptions found [here](https://www.reg.uci.edu/help/WebSoc-Glossary.shtml)